Obeng Tabi

-Obeng Tabi Amponsah (born October 28, 2000) is a Canadian professional soccer player.
+Obeng Tabi Amponsah (born October 28, 2000) is a Canadian professional soccer player who plays for FC Laval in Ligue1 Québec.

 Early life

 He played youth soccer with FS Salaberry.
 In 2019, he played in the U21 LSEQ with CS St-Laurent.
 In 2021, he played at the senior amateur level in the LSEQ with CS Étoiles de l'Est.

 College career

 Tabi played college soccer at the junior college level for Louisiana State University Eunice in 2020 and 2021.
 In 2021, as a sophomore, he was named an NJCAA Third Team All-American, after contributing three assists in 14 starts with LSU Eunice.

+In 2024, he began attending Concordia University in Canada, where he played for the men's soccer team.

 Club career

 In January 2022, he signed a deal with HFX Wanderers FC of the Canadian Premier League.
 He made his professional debut in the Wanderers' first game of the season against York United, making an impact by preventing a clear scoring chance from York at the end of the first half.
 At the end of the season, HFX declined Tabi's contract option for the 2023 season.

+In 2023, he played for CS St-Laurent in Ligue1 Québec, winning the league and cup double.

+In 2025, he joined FC Laval.